ouspg/SoftwareHardwareSec/3.Shellcoding/README.md

 Task 2: Arbitrary code execution
 ---

-How about if we crete a bit more advanced payload; some arbitrary code that we want to execute, and pass it into our previously created vulnerable program?
+How about if we create a slightly more advanced payload; some arbitrary code that we want to execute, and pass it to our previously created vulnerable program?

-Could we redirect the execution flow into our own code?
+Could we redirect the execution flow to our own code?
-Notably, this could mean execution of our own program inside of another program.
+Notably, this could mean the execution of our own program within another program.
-In the past, this mechanic was very possible.
+In the past, this mechanism was entirely possible.

-**Overall, we want to convert the code into the same format as it usually is represented in memory when CPU executes it.**
+**Ultimately, the goal is to transform the code into the format that mirrors its representation in memory during CPU execution.**

-We could initially develop a payload in C/C++ code for clarity.
+For clarity's sake, we can draft the payload using C/C++.
-Once written, this code should be manually converted into machine code.
-It's not recommended to automatically generate assembly from a compiled binary due to several concerns.
+After drafting, this code should be manually translated into machine code.
+Avoid auto-generating assembly from a compiled binary due to various concerns, which are noted later.
-After this, the machine code can be integrated with other instructions to finalize the payload.
+Subsequently, this machine code can be combined with other instructions to complete the payload.

-Maybe the most known white paper about this method is the Aleph One's [^1].
+A well-known white paper on this approach is written by Aleph One[^1].

-For more background, you can also check the previously mentioned book and the following blog posts:
+For a deeper understanding, consider referring to the previously cited book and the subsequent blog articles.

   * https://0x00sec.org/t/linux-shellcoding-part-1-0/289
   * https://dhavalkapil.com/blogs/Shellcode-Injection/